AthanorLabs/atomic-swap/docs/rpc.md

 ## websocket subscriptions

 The daemon also runs a websockets server that can be used to subscribe to push notifications for updates.
 You can use the command-line tool `wscat` to easily connect to a websockets server.

 ### `swap_subscribeStatus`

 Subscribe to updates of status of a swap.
 Pushes a notification each time the stage updates, and a final push when the swap completes, containing its completion status.

 Paramters:
-- `id`: the swap ID.
+- `offerID`: the swap ID.

 Returns:
 - `status`: the swap's status.